flodri/py-DMUD/README.txt

 and here is my discord server : https://discord.gg/gbEdcxW

 Changelog :
+0.3.1 (09-06-2020):
+  - added the disconnect methode to the player_obj class, which simplify some part of the code
+  - make sure everyone is disconnected when the game start to avoid people being unexpectedly connected if your game crashed
+  - added the check_exit methode to the room_oj class
+  - now check if exits actually lead somewhere before moving a player
+  - the admin !exits and !desc commands are now menu based.
+Not that there is much to select, but it's more intuitive to use since it's now similar to the behavior of !create, and allow to see the previous descriptions and exits which facilitate editing.
+  - the admin !create command now have a option to automatically create the corresponding oposites exits in the adjacent rooms, simplifying the building process.
 0.3.0 (06-05-2020):
   - "!create" now send a warning when there is already a room at the specified coordinates instead of overwriting it.
   - added the "!del" command, it delete a room and all exits leading to it